antarctica/bas-style-kit-docs/site/_core/buttons.md

 otherwise it will look strange.
 It is not enough to use `.btn .btn-bsk` on its own.
 {: .alert .alert-warning }

-Always use `.btn-bsk` and `.btn` together so that Style Kit specific styles are applied.
+Always use the `.btn-bsk` and `.btn` classes together so that Style Kit specific styles are applied.
 {: .alert .alert-info }

 ## Supported elements